duracelltomi/gtm4wp/readme.txt

 * Fixed: replaced unsafe usage of eval() in WooCommerce QuickView plugin integration
 * Fixed: type check of the order ID obtained from a cookie before using the value
 * Fixed: navigation issues in Safari if browser loads previous page from cache.
 GTM4WP will now force Safari to always reload pages.
+* Fixed: Do not trigger browser change event in WooCommerce checkout page submit event handler.
+It caused issues with other 3rd party plugins.

 = 1.13.1 =